Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 Well, his art was (it was called _[Suprematism](https://www.tate.org.uk/art/art-terms/s/suprematism)_ though).

-While I don't know anything abut his personal finances during his creative years, it is said that he ['died in poverty and oblivion'](https://www.britannica.com/biography/Kazimir-Malevich) thanks to the decisions of Soviet politicians against modern art.
+While I don't know anything about his personal finances during his creative years, it is said that he ['died in poverty and oblivion'](https://www.britannica.com/biography/Kazimir-Malevich) thanks to the decisions of Soviet politicians against modern art.
 Yikes.
 Turns out the man was a minimalist in practice too, but probably not by choice.

 Contemporary Minmalism